explorable-viz/esop2025/author-response/response.md

 ### Sections 1 and 2 (Intro/Overview)

 - Expand on differences between new approach vis-a-vis POPL 2022 approach (Q1):
-  - Explain why previous approach doesn't directly support related inputs, and how a simple family of operators (projections with conjugates) can be used both to recover the prior work precisely in the new setting and formally explain brushing-and-linking.
+  - Explain why POPL 2022 approach doesn't directly support related inputs, and how a simple family of operators (projections with conjugates) can be used both to recover the prior work precisely in the new setting and formally explain brushing-and-linking.
   - Show how projections-with-conjugates (a form of biproduct) support more focused queries, with a new simple